hotosm/learnosm/_posts/en/editing/0400-11-20-josm-relations.md

 -   First, select all of the ways which the route runs along.
 You may need to split some streets into separate segments if only part of them belong to the relation.
 You can do this using the "Split Way" tool.
--   When all the segments are selected, go to Presets->Transport->Public Transport-> Public transport route.
+-   When all the segments are selected, go to *Presets->Transport->Public Transport-> Public transport route*.

 ![public transport preset][]